alexfazio/OpenPlexity-Pages/README.md

 ## Features That Matter

-- **Local LLM Support**: Harness the power of Llama3 and Mixtral using Ollama for content generation.
+- **Local LLM Support (Coming soon!)**: Harness the power of Llama3 and Mixtral using Ollama for content generation.
 - **Seamless Creation**: Transform your research into well-structured, beautifully formatted articles with ease.
 - **Always Current**: Unlike static embedding-based tools, OpenPlexity uses real-time search results, ensuring your content is up-to-date.